-Having trophoblastic disease during your pregnancy can also cause HG.
-Trophoblastic disease occurs when there is an abnormal growth of cells inside the uterus.
+Trophoblastic disease can also cause HG.
+Trophoblastic disease occurs when there’s an abnormal growth of cells inside the uterus.

-Your doctor will start your diagnosis by asking you about your medical history and the symptoms you’ve been experiencing.
-Most cases can be diagnosed with a standard physical exam.
-Your doctor will be looking for common signs of HG, such as abnormally low blood pressure or a faster-than-normal pulse.
-Blood and urine samples may also be collected to check for signs of dehydration.
-Additional tests might be ordered to rule out gastrointestinal problems as a cause of your vomiting.
+Your doctor will ask you about your medical history and your symptoms.
+A standard physical exam is enough to diagnose most cases.
+Your doctor will look for common signs of HG, such as abnormally low blood pressure or a fast pulse.
+Blood and urine samples may also be necessary to check for signs of dehydration.
+Your doctor might also order additional tests to rule out gastrointestinal problems as a cause of your vomiting.

-An ultrasound, which uses sound waves to create an image of the inside of your body, might be performed to find out if you are pregnant with twins or if there is a mass in your uterus from trophoblastic disease.
+An ultrasound, which uses sound waves to create an image of the inside of your body, might be necessary to find out if you’re pregnant with twins or if there’s a mass in your uterus from trophoblastic disease.

-How your HG is treated depends on the severity of your symptoms.
-Your doctor may recommend natural nausea-prevention methods such as vitamin B6 or ginger.
-Try eating smaller, more frequent meals and dry foods (such as crackers), and drink plenty of fluids to stay hydrated.
+Treatment for HG depends on the severity of your symptoms.
+Your doctor may recommend natural nausea prevention methods such as vitamin B-6 or ginger.
+Try eating smaller, more frequent meals and dry foods such as crackers.
+You should drink plenty of fluids to stay hydrated.

 Severe cases may require hospitalization.
-Pregnant women who are unable to keep fluids or food down due to constant vomiting will need to have them administered intravenously (through the veins).
-Medication is prescribed in cases in which vomiting poses a threat to the mother or child.
-Anti-nausea drugs such as promethazine and meclizine are most commonly used.
-If you can’t take any medication orally it may be administered in an IV or as a suppository.
-Taking medication while pregnant can cause potential health problems for your baby.
+Pregnant women who are unable to keep fluids or food down due to constant vomiting will need to get them intravenously, or through an IV.
+Medication is necessary when vomiting is a threat to the mother or child.
+The most commonly used anti-nausea drugs are promethazine and meclizine.
+You can’t take medication orally.
+You can receive it through an IV or as a suppository.
+Taking medication while pregnant can cause potential health problems for your baby, but in severe cases of HG, maternal dehydration is a more concerning problem.
 Talk to your doctor about the risks associated with any method of treatment.